 Mitral Valve Treatment at the University of Michigan

-The mitral valve specialists at the Michigan Medicine Frankel Cardiovascular Center have successfully repaired thousands of mitral valves.
+The mitral valve specialists at the University of Michigan Health Frankel Cardiovascular Center have successfully repaired thousands of mitral valves.
 Our high volume translates to extensive experience in the operating room and better outcomes for our patients.

 The Frankel Cardiovascular Center is home to one of the largest mitral valve practices in the country focused on mitral valve repair, which has better long-term outcomes than mitral valve replacement, including better long-term survival rates, better preservation of heart function and lower risk of complications.

 The average number of isolated mitral valve repair surgeries per surgeon in the U.S. is 5 per year.
 That’s approximately 150 surgeries per career.
 We do more than 200 mitral valve repairs per year.
 In fact, our director alone has performed more than 4,000 mitral valve surgeries to date.
 And, in the U.S., while the degenerative mitral valve repair rate is 41 percent, our repair rate is more than 95 percent.

 Mitral Valve Repair Reference Center Award